MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-settings.md

 <!--/Description-->
 <!--SupportedValues-->

-Describes what values are supported in by this policy and meaning of each value, default value.
+Describes what values are supported in/by this policy and meaning of each value, and default value.

 <!--/SupportedValues-->
 <!--/Policy-->